Language contact, multilingualism and minorities in the Romance-speaking world

 The oral presentations will be in English, but the written assignments can be written in one of the following languages: English, French, Italian, Portuguese or Spanish.
 Selected students will receive more detailed instructions in due course.

-- Laura Álvarez López is a Professor of Portuguese at Stockholm University.
-Her sociolinguistic research focuses on varieties of Portuguese and Spanish and aims to study linguistic and social factors that influence language variation and change in intercultural and multilingual settings in both Africa and Latin America.
+Laura Álvarez López is a Professor of Portuguese at Stockholm University.
+Her sociolinguistic research focuses on varieties of Portuguese and Spanish and aims to study linguistic and social factors that influence language variation and change in intercultural and multilingual settings.